-The self-service feature is the possibility for users to create new VMs.
-That's different from delegating existing resources to them, and it leads to a lot of side-effects.
+The self-service feature allows users to create new VMs.
+This is different from delegating existing resources (VM's) to them, and it leads to a lot of possibilities.

-To create a new set of resources, go inside the "Self Service" section in the main menu:
+To create a new set of resources to delegate, go to the "Self Service" section in the main menu:

 Only an admin can create a set of resources

-To allow people creating VMs as they want, we need to give them a part of your XenServer resources (disk space, CPUs, RAM).
+To allow people to create VMs as they want, we need to give them a part of your XenServer resources (disk space, CPUs, RAM).
 You can call this "general quotas" if you like.
-But you need first to decide which resources will be used.
+But you first need to decide which resources will be used.

 In this example below, we'll create a set called "sandbox" with:

-- "devs" group could access this set (all users in the group)
+- "devs" is the group that can use this set (all users in the group)

 - "Lab Pool" is the pool where they can play

-- "Debian 8 Cloud Ready" is the only template they could use
+- "Debian 8 Cloud Ready" is the only template they can use

 - "SSD NFS" is the only SR where they can create VMs